hyiltiz/PLW/README.md

 # Point Light Walkers (PLW) Documentation

 ## What it is?
-Point Light Walkers (PLW) is an user-friendly toolbox for MATLAB (or GNU/Octave) that aims to aid biological motion research in psychophysics providing:
+Point Light Walkers (PLW) is a user-friendly toolbox for MATLAB (or GNU/Octave) that aims to aid biological motion research in psychophysics providing:

   - support for read/write access to scientific data format HDF5;
   - various straightforward psychopysics experimental design;